JohannesGetzner/conversational-ai-history-agent/README.md

 ### Demo

-To try out the demo, create a new Google Dialogflow project and import the agent.zip file.
+To try out the demo, create a new Google Dialogflow project and import the *history-agent.zip* file.
 Locally start ngrok with `ngrok http 8000` to forward the Flask port to the Dialog Agent.
 The link provided by ngrok once started must be entered in the Dialogflow project under the 'Fulfillment/Webhook/Url' tab.
 First run the Flask App and then visit frontend.html file to play around with the demo.